What is Medication Adherence?

 Solutions

 It is better to be proactive than reactive when it comes to diabetes management.
 Preventative treatment is more effective in reducing symptoms and improving quality of life.
-Here are some tips to help improve your medication adherence:

 Use a Pillbox

 Pillboxes help properly sort our medication for a week, month, or more.
-At the start of the week (or month) properly sort out your medication in the pillbox, then just follow the days when taking your medication.
-It is very important to make sure this is done correctly, as a mistake could set the whole week off course.
-It may be helpful to have someone double-check your sorting.
+At the start of the week (or month), properly sort out your medication in the pillbox, then follow the days when taking your medication.

 Set A Reminder or Alarm on Your Phone

-Some medications need to be taken at a specific time of day.
-If you are new to taking medications regularly, you may not be accustomed to a specific schedule.
 Setting a reminder on your phone will take some responsibility off your shoulders and essentially automate your schedule for you.
-This can be especially helpful for someone who has a busy lifestyle or has days that rarely look the same.
+This can be especially helpful for someone with a busy lifestyle or days that rarely look the same.

 Maintain a Support System

 This is our number one important factor for diabetes management!
-A great support system can help you become more positive about your diabetes management, and even help you maintain proper adherence.
+A great support system can help you become more positive about your diabetes management and even help you maintain proper adherence.
 Support systems can be family members, friends, your healthcare team, and other people with diabetes.

 Your spouse can help keep track and remind you when to take your medication.